 The quality of external financial reporting is guaranteed via a number of actions and procedures.
 The President is responsible for ensuring that all information issued, such as press releases with financial content, presentation material for meetings with the media, owners and financial institutions, is correct and of a high quality.
 The responsibilities of the company’s auditors include reviewing accounting issues that are critical for the financial reporting and reporting their observations to the Audit Committee and the Board of Directors.
-In addition to the audit of the annual accounts, a review of the six-month report and of the company’s administration and internal control is carried out.
+In addition to the audit of the annual accounts, a review of the half-year report and of the company’s administration and internal control is carried out.

 With regard to financial reporting, the risk that material errors may be made when reporting the company’s financial position and results is considered the primary risk.
 To minimize this risk, control documents have been established pertaining to accounting, procedures for annual accounts and follow-up of reported annual accounts.
 There is also a joint system for reporting annual accounts.
 Essity’s Board of Directors and management assess the financial reporting from a risk perspective on an ongoing basis.
 To provide support for this assessment, the company’s income statement and balance sheet items are compared with earlier reports, budgets and other planned figures.
 Control activities that are significant to financial reporting are carried out using the company’s IT system.
-For further information, see Risk and risk management.
+For further information, see the Risk and risk management section.

 Control activities and follow-up